ZiyuGuo99/Point-Bind_Point-LLM/README.md

 - $\color{darkorange}{Embedding\ Arithmetic\ with\ 3D\ .}$ We observe that 3D features from Point-Bind can be added with other modalities to compose their semantics.

 ## News
-* 3D LLM via Multi-modal LLaMA-Adapter has been released, please referring to [ImageBind-LLM](https://github.com/ZrrSkywalker/LLaMA-Adapter/tree/main/imagebind_LLM) 📌.
+* The 3D instruction-following LLM via Multi-modal LLaMA-Adapter has been released, please referring to [ImageBind-LLM](https://github.com/ZrrSkywalker/LLaMA-Adapter/tree/main/imagebind_LLM) 📌.
 * The 3D zero-shot classification code of Point-Bind has been released 📌.